Underwater searches: Snag-line search

 When the object of the search is large enough and of suitable form to snag a dragged line, a snag-line may be used to speed up the process.
 The snag-line may be used with a pair of fixed jackstays or as a distance line for a circular search.
 It is often a weighted line, though there may be times when this is not required.
 The snag-line is held taut by the diver or divers, who will then drag it along the bottom as they either follow the jackstays or swim the arc until it hooks on something.
-When this happens the divers fasten their snag-line ends in position by tying them to the jackstays or pegging to the ground and swim along the snag-line to identify the target, If it is the object of the search, they will mark it, otherwise they free the line, move it over the target, return to their ends and continue the sweep.
+When this happens the divers fasten their snag-line ends in position by tying or clipping them to the jackstays or pegging them to the ground, and swim along the snag-line to identify the target, If it is the object of the search, they will mark it, otherwise they free the line, move it over the target, return to their ends and continue the sweep.